Your doctor will conduct a physical exam, look for signs and symptoms of influenza, and possibly order a test that detects influenza viruses.

 Antiviral medication side effects may include nausea and vomiting.
 These side effects may be lessened if the drug is taken with food.
 Oseltamivir has also been associated with delirium and self-harm behaviors in teenagers.

-An additional concern is that some strains of influenza have become resistant to oseltamivir, amantadine and rimantadine (Flumadine), which are older antiviral drugs.
+Some strains of influenza have become resistant to amantadine and rimantadine (Flumadine), which are older antiviral drugs.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.